 Take, for instance, in Kuwait, around 7,000 tons of spent catalysts are generated yearly as hazardous wastes from the hydrotreating and hydrocracking units.
 Environmental laws concerning spent catalyst disposal have become stricter in response to this.
 Spent hydroprocessing catalysts have been classified as hazardous wastes by the Environmental Protection Agency in the USA.
 The most critical hazardous characteristic of spent hydroprocessing catalysts is their toxic nature.

 As a result of their toxic nature, spent hydroprocessing catalysts have been regarded as dangerous wastes, and their refiners are experiencing pressure from environmental authorities to handle them safely.
-Other methods such as separation of metals, rejuvenation, reuse, safe disposal, and production of useful wastes using spent catalysts as raw wastes are in use to solve the spent catalyst problem.
+Other methods such as separation of metals, rejuvenation, reuse, safe disposal, and production of useful materials using spent catalysts as raw materials are in use to solve the spent catalyst problem.

 Spent catalysts are considered dangerous because chemicals such as Vanadium, Nickel, Molybdenum, and Cobalt that are present in the catalyst can escape into water after disposal and can cause water pollution.